artvvb/Cmod-S7/README.md

 For more information on the Cmod S7-25 Out-of-Box Demo, including setup instructions, visit its [Demo Page](https://reference.digilentinc.com/reference/programmable-logic/cmod-s7/oob-demo/staging) on the Digilent Wiki.

-### Additional Information

 For more information on the Cmod S7, see its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/cmod-s7/start) on the Digilent Wiki.

+### Git Navigation Information

+For instructions on how to use this repository with git, and for additional documentation on the submodule and branch structures used, please visit [Digilent FPGA Demo Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/documents/git) on the Digilent Wiki.
+Note that use of git is not required to use this demo.
+Digilent recommends the use of project releases, for which instructions can be found in each demo wiki page, linked above.

 To see other demos in this repository, see the master branch's [README](https://github.com/ArtVVB/Cmod-S7).

-For instructions on how to use this repository with git, and for additional documentation on the submodule and branch structures used, please visit [Digilent FPGA Demo Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/documents/git) on the Digilent Wiki.

 Some demos do not require some submodules, in these cases, they are still provided to ease switching between demos in git.
 When unused, the submodule folder is largely empty, except for a readme containing only the heading "Root commit".
 This demo contains the following submodules: